awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 ## Set Maintenance Mode<a name="set-maintenance-mode"></a>

 If you enable maintenance mode for your AutoStop WorkSpaces, they are started automatically one time a month in order to download and install important service, security, and Windows updates\.
-Unless the updates are delayed, we schedule the maintenance window for the third Monday of the month from 00:00 to 05:00 in the time zone of the Region for the WorkSpace\.
+Unless the updates are delayed, the maintenance window is typically between 00:00 and 05:00 every day, starting on the third Monday of the month\.
+The maintenance window might take up to two weeks\.
+A WorkSpace can be maintained on any day in the maintenance window\.

 After you enable maintenance mode, ensure that your WorkSpaces are in the stopped state between 00:00 and 02:00 of the maintenance window\.
 Otherwise, they are not maintained automatically\.